elias-jhsph/Jarvis/README.md

 pip install -r requirements.txt python -m spacy download en_core_web_sm
 ```
-3. Package the app:
+3. To package the app:
-   (Make sure to set PUBLIC to True in setup because the keys are not bundled in this app)
+   (Make sure to select 'y' for public because the api keys are not in this repo)
 ```
 pyinstaller jarvis_dynamic_installer.spec
 dmgbuild -s settings.py -D app=dist/Jarvis.app "Jarvis" dist/jarvis_installer.dmg
 ```
 4. Run the app.
 (Installer is now in the dist folder)
 5. Get all the api keys you need (links at the bottom will help)
-   (If you didn't get a file with api keys in it, you may want to run the settings_menu.py file on its own to add them to your keychain before trying to run the app)
+(You may want to run the settings_menu.py file on its own to add them to your keychain before trying to run the app)

 ## Usage